-Advertising Graduate Programs
+Advertising Graduate Programs in Connecticut

 Advertising Graduate Programs may help professionals explore dynamic communications fields in breadth and depth.
 Through certificate, doctorate and masters in advertising graduate programs, students might learn to develop and manage marketing campaigns, as well as navigate components of advertising such as digital media and international campaigns.

 In public relations graduate programs, they may learn to help clients manage, establish, and protect their or their product’s public reputation and identity.
 Students in either program may also develop their ability to think critically and creatively, and to take effective action.

 About Advertising & Public Relations